Unix → How to Install Apache, MySQL, PHP, and phpMyAdmin on FreeBSD

 Now that we have the requisite ports built and installed it’s time to configure them.
 First, let’s create the file /usr/local/etc/php.ini to hold our PHP options.
 The simpliest way to do this is to copy the file /usr/local/etc/php.ini-development which will add the default settings for new PHP installations.
 This configuration is suitable for development purposes, but NOT necessarily for production purposes.
 If your plans include a production server, then among other things, and before going online with your site, you should consider copying /usr/local/etc/php.ini-production instead and consult the recommendations at http://php.net/manual/en/security.php.

 Now let’s configure Apache.
-Open the file /usr/local/etc/apache22/httpd.conf in your favorite editor and look for the following line:
+Open the file /usr/local/etc/apache24/httpd.conf and look for the following line:

 And change it so it reads as follows:

 Then append the following lines to the end of the file in order to support PHP files as well as phpMyAdmin, which normally lives outside of the Apache document root.
-Note: if you elected not to install phpMyAdmin, then you need only add the two AddType lines:
+Note: if you elected not to install phpMyAdmin, then you need only add the FilesMatch directives.

 Now restart Apache:

 That’s it for our Apache configuration.
 Now let’s configure phpMyAdmin.
 We’ll do this by creating the file /usr/local/www/phpMyAdmin/config.inc.php, the basic configuration file for phpMyAdmin.
-Traditionally, users have manually created config.inc.php, but now phpMyAdmin includes a nice setup script, making it much easier to create this file with the settings you want.
-Start by creating the directory /usr/local/www/phpMyAdmin/config and make it writable by phpMyAdmin:
+Traditionally, users have manually created or modified /usr/local/www/phpMyAdmin/config.inc.php, but now phpMyAdmin includes a nice setup script, making it much easier to create this file with the settings you want.
+Start by creating the directory /usr/local/www/phpMyAdmin/config and make it writable by the phpMyAdmin setup script:

-Now select “Save” and you will be returned you to the Overview page where you should see a new server listed.
-Select “Save” again in the Overview page to save your configuration as /usr/local/www/phpMyAdmin/config/config.inc.php.
-Now let’s move that file to /usr/local/www/phpMyAdmin where phpMyAdmin can make use of it.
+Now select “Apply” and you will be returned you to the Overview page where you should see a new server listed.
+Select “Save” in the Overview page to save your configuration as /usr/local/www/phpMyAdmin/config/config.inc.php.
+Now let’s move that file up one directory to /usr/local/www/phpMyAdmin where phpMyAdmin can make use of it.

 Testing our installation using WordPress